caumente/AUDIT/docs/tutorials/BraTS_2025.md

 multimodal MRI scans with expert annotations.
 Understanding how to properly access and organize this data is essential for working with AUDIT.

-The BraTS 2025 dataset is hosted on Synapse and **requires prior registration**.
+The BraTS 2025 dataset is hosted on Synapse and requires prior registration.
 Please follow the [official instructions](https://www.synapse.org/Synapse:syn64153130/wiki/) from the challenge and to BraTS 2025 [Data Access](https://www.synapse.org/Synapse:syn64377310) section to download the data.
 For this tutorial, we will take advantage of both the training and validation datasets.